DevilBotz2876/devilbotz2876/_posts/2019-03-01-one-way-to-climb.md

 ---
 layout: post
-title: Well, That’s One Way to Climb to Level Two
+title: Well, That's One Way to Climb to Level Two
 date: 2019-03-01
 category: 2019
 ---